 The amount contributed by the employer to the NPS account of an employee is also allowed as deductions under chapter VI A and tax-deductible under section 80CCD(2).
 The maximum threshold for deduction is Rs 1,50,000/-

-Section 80D is amongst the one of most popular income tax deduction under Chapter VI A. It is allowed over and above the deductions claimed under section 80C, section 80CCC and 80CCD.
+Section 80D is amongst one of the most popular income tax deductions under Chapter VI-A. It is allowed over and above the deductions claimed under section 80C, section 80CCC, and 80CCD.
 Under this section deduction is admissible for:

 - Medical Insurance Premiums

 Under section 80D deduction, an individual is allowed deduction of up to Rs 25,000 for medical insurance of self, spouse, and dependent children.